Updated March 2026 · Verified against Atlantic Canada Opportunities Agency guidelines

 50%

-Atlantic Canada Opportunities Agency (ACOA) Funding provides up to Varies ACOA delivers economic development funding across Atlantic Canada (NS, NB, PEI, NL) through multiple programs.
+Atlantic Canada Opportunities Agency (ACOA) Funding offers funding that varies by project.
+ACOA delivers economic development funding across Atlantic Canada (NS, NB, PEI, NL) through multiple programs.
 The program covers up to 50% of eligible costs.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Atlantic Canada Opportunities Agency program guidelines)

 Eligibility & Details